alerta/alerta-docs/authentication.rst

 --------

-If authentication is enforced, then an API key is needed to access the alerta API programatically or to use the :ref:`alerta CLI <cli>`.
+If authentication is enforced, then an API key is needed to access the alerta API programatically and can be to used by the :ref:`alerta CLI <cli>`.
 Keys can be easily generated from the Alerta web UI and can be `read-write` or `read-only`.
 They are valid for 1 year but this period is configurable using ``API_KEY_EXPIRE_DAYS`` in the :ref:`server configuration <api config>`.